ignotaC/handy_scripts/README.md

     `-h`
     Print basic help

-    Program expects at least one arguments.
+    Program expects at least one argument.
     Dependencies: **ssconvert**, **optchk**
     Example of using it:
   >`excel_tocsv file.xls`